ellisgl/GeekLab-GLPDO2/README.md

 Binds a value as a date time (string - validated for YYYY-MM-DD HH:MM:SS), with optional NULL return.

 Statement->bFloat($value, optional integer $decimals, optional boolean $null)<br/>
 Binds a value aa a float, with decimal place (default of 3) and optional NULL return.
+Use '%%' instead of '?'.

 Statement->bInt($value, optional boolean $null)<br/>
 Bind a value as an integer, whith optional NULL return.